MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/servicedecisions.md

 ## Service Decisions

-Once your pre-requisites are met and prior to installation you should make the following decisions about your implemenation of CLO365:
+After you've ensured that the prerequisites for Custom Learning have been met, you'll need to make the following decisions about your implemenation of Custom Learning:

 1. **Do you already have a training portal in your company with a modern interface?**